cinghie/wordpress-starter-pack/wp-content/plugins/custom-facebook-feed/README.txt

 == Changelog ==

+= 2.7.2 =
+* **Important:** If you are displaying a feed from a Facebook page which you are *not* an admin of then it is advised that you obtain a new Access Token in the plugin using the "Log in and get my Access Token" button.
+This will switch you from using the "SlickRemix" app to using our own "Smash Balloon" Facebook app which was recently approved by Facebook, and will prevent you from experiencing any potential interuptions in your feeds going forward.
+This will be the final time this is required.
+* Fix: Fixed a rare issue caused by some themes including the JavaScript file incorrectly

 = 2.7.1 =
 * Tweak: Made some adjustments to the Access Token login process

 = 2.7 =
-* New: Now easily get your own Access Token to avoid any Facebook connection issues.
+* New: Now easily get your own Facebook Access Token to avoid any Facebook connection issues.
 Simply click the blue "Log in and get my Access Token" button on the plugin's settings page and connect your Facebook account to get your token.
 The Access Token will work to get posts from ANY Facebook page.
 Thanks to our friends at SlickRemix for powering our new login and getting the plugin back up and running again!
 * Tweak: Removed the minimum caching time if you're using your own Page Access Token

 = 2.6.4 =